 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.36% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fairfield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Fairfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Fairfield’s overall crime rate is lower than average for the country.

-In terms of college education, Fairfield is nearly on par with the US average for all cities of 21.84%: 20.75% of adults 25 and older in Fairfield have a bachelor's degree or advanced degree.
+The percentage of adults in Fairfield who are college-educated is close to the national average for all communities of 21.84%: 20.75% of the adults in Fairfield have a bachelor's degree or advanced degree.

 The per capita income in Fairfield in 2022 was $28,386, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $113,544 for a family of four.
 However, Fairfield contains both very wealthy and poor people as well.